WARNING: Spoilers Off applies to all Moments pages. There will be unmarked spoilers below.

-- Natasha's opening scene where she is tied to a chair, dangled over a trapdoor, and about to be questioned by way of a pair of pliers to the face.
-Then someone's phone rings.Thug 1: Da? [beat, in Russian] It's for her.
+- Natasha's introduced being tortured.
+She is tied to a chair, dangled over a trapdoor, and about to be questioned by way of a pair of pliers to the face.
+Then one of her captors' phones rings.Thug 1: Da? [*Beat*, in Russian] It's for her.

 [he looks confused as he hands the phone to his boss]

-Coulson: You are at 114 Salinski Plaza, 3rd floor.
-We have an F-22 exactly 8 miles out.
+Phil Coulson: You are at 114 Salinski Plaza, third floor.
+We have an F-22 exactly eight miles out.
 Put the woman on the phone or I will blow up the block before you can make the lobby.

-[cut to bewildered Corrupt Russian official]Corrupt Russian Official: I don't... give everything...? [he looks at Widow, and she gives him a look that's equal parts 'Yeah you really have' and 'Dude, I am on the phone here']
+Georgi Luchkov: I don't... give everything...? [he looks at Natasha, and she gives him a look that's equal parts 'Yeah you really have' and 'Dude, I am on the phone here']

-[Cue her going into Action Girl mode, using AND shattering said chair, beating the hell out of the three guys while Coulson waits patiently, listening calmly to the sounds of violence as though it's hold music.
-Then she collects her heels and saunters off.)
+[Natasha goes into Action Girl mode, using AND shattering said chair, beating the hell out of the three guys while Coulson waits patiently, listening calmly to the sounds of violence as though it's hold music.
+Then she collects her heels and saunters off.]

 - Notably, Natasha says that she is in the middle of an interrogation, implying that she doesn't have all the information she wants, and she has no problem telling the Russian official that he's being played.

 - What sells it is the switch in her tone.
-How she was really playing up the part of a panicked captive, then Coulson calls and she's annoyed; it's like breaking character while shooting a scene.
+She plays up the part of a panicked captive, then Coulson calls and she's annoyed; it's like breaking character while shooting a scene.
 The Russians' bewildered expressions while wondering what the heck is going on is the icing on the cake.

 - Which is followed by her muttering боже мой (bozhe moi, "Oh my God") when told by Coulson to recruit Bruce Banner.

-- A surprisingly light moment when Natasha is interrogating Loki:Black Widow: Regimes fall every day.
+- A surprisingly light moment when Natasha is interrogating Loki:Natasha: Regimes fall every day.
 I tend not to weep over that, I'm Russian.
 Or, I was.

-- Some Casual Danger Dialog:Black Widow: [fighting off Chitauri soldiers at range alongside Hawkeye] It's just like Budapest all over again!
+- Some Casual Danger Dialog:Natasha: [fighting off Chitauri soldiers at range alongside Hawkeye] It's just like Budapest all over again!